JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 # When you arrive

-We'll have five separate sessions, broken down for different student skill levels:
+We'll have five separate sessions, broken down for different student skill levels.
+Figure out where you most closely fit in one of these levels:

-* Beginner level: `you are totally new or have little exposure to programming and / or web development`
+* **Beginner level**: You are totally new or have little exposure to programming and / or web development

-* Intermediate level: `you have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming`
+* **Intermediate level**: You have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming

-* Advanced level: `you've already been writing code for a while and may already have projects you're working on and goals for what you want to achieve next`
+* **Advanced level**: You've already been writing code for a while and may already have projects you're working on and goals for what you want to achieve next

 ## Sessions